-Prior to starting your business, you definitely want to take the time to talk to an attorney or accountant (or both) to make sure you have all of your legal bases covered.
-Different states have different tax laws, for example, and you want to make sure you have all of the necessary information to handle things correctly.
+Prior to starting your business, you definitely want to take the time to talk to an attorney and accountant to make sure you have all of your legal bases covered.
+Different states have different tax laws, and you want to make sure you have all of the necessary information to handle things correctly.

 The business structure you choose is a very important consideration that you don’t want to get wrong.
 It can have important tax and liability implications.
 A professional can help you make the right decision.

 A good business liability policy is vital to protecting you from things that might happen.
 You definitely don’t want to start your business without obtaining coverage.
 Sometimes things happen, and you want to be prepared and protected against any possibility.

 Be sure to shop around and get quotes from several different insurance companies before selecting a policy.
 It’s also important to keep in mind that there’s no such thing as having too much coverage.
 Yes, this is a business expense that you’ll have to pay, but it’s important protection that you can’t afford to be without.

 Another type of insurance you should get is a janitorial bond.
 This provides protection to your client in case one of your employees steals something.
 Many of your clients, in fact, will expect you to be bonded and may even ask about it.